 More food preservation

-Food preservation and proper storage are key to preventing your food from going bad.
-There are many methods of food preservation, such as canning, freezing, pickling and drying.
-If you’re interested in learning more, check out these other step-by-step guides.
+Food preservation and proper storage are key to preventing food from going bad.
+Many methods of food preservation exist, such as canning, freezing, pickling and drying.
+If you want to learn more, check out these other step-by-step guides.

 Summary